ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 }
 ```

 - `subnetID` is the ID of the Subnet that validates the new blockchain.
-The Subnet must exist and can’t be the Primary Network.
+The Subnet must exist and
+  can’t be the Primary Network.
 - `vmID` is the ID of the Virtual Machine the blockchain runs.
-Can also be an alias of the Virtual Machine.
+Can also be an alias of the Virtual
+  Machine.
 - `name` is a human-readable name for the new blockchain.
 Not necessarily unique.
-- `genesisData` is the byte representation of the genesis state of the new blockchain encoded in the format specified by the `encoding` parameter.
+- `genesisData` is the byte representation of the genesis state of the new blockchain encoded in the
+  format specified by the `encoding` parameter.
 - `encoding` specifies the format to use for `genesisData`.
-Can only be `hex` when a value is provided.
-Virtual Machines should have a static API method named `buildGenesis` that can be used to generate `genesisData`
+Can only be `hex` when a value is
+  provided.
+Virtual Machines should have a static API method named `buildGenesis` that can be used
+  to generate `genesisData`
 - `from` are the addresses that you want to use for this operation.
-If omitted, uses any of your addresses as needed.
+If omitted, uses any of your
+  addresses as needed.
 - `changeAddr` is the address any change will be sent to.
-If omitted, change is sent to one of the addresses controlled by the user.
+If omitted, change is sent to one of the
+  addresses controlled by the user.
 - `username` is the user that pays the transaction fee.
-This user must have a sufficient number of the subnet’s control keys.
+This user must have a sufficient number of
+  the subnet’s control keys.
 - `password` is `username`‘s password.
 - `txID` is the transaction ID.

-#### **Example Call**
+**Example Call:**

-In this example we’re creating a new instance of the Timestamp Virtual Machine. `genesisData` came from calling `timestamp.buildGenesis`.
+In this example we’re creating a new instance of the Timestamp Virtual Machine. `genesisData` came
+from calling `timestamp.buildGenesis`.

 ```sh
 curl -X POST --data '{